PMCOBETH - MSc Cognitive Behavioural Therapy

 Course specific regulations

-Part-time students would complete CBT: Theory and Practice, and CBT: Therapeutic and Reflective Skills in the first year
+Part-time students would complete CBT: Theory and Practice, and CBT: Therapeutic and Reflective Skills and PY7204 CBT: Working with Difference and Diversity in the first year

 i) Work-based learning requirements

 Work-based learning requirements relate directly to BABCP Minimum Training Standards.
-Students who are unable to meet these requirements will not meet these standards and therefore may not be able to seek accreditation by the BABCP in the future.
-Graduates of the MSc will be required to fulfil additional requirements in order to apply for individual accreditation by the BABCP outside the course.
+Students who are unable to get meet these requirements will not meet these standards and therefore may not be able to seek accreditation by the BABCP.
+Graduates of the MSc will be required to fulfil additional requirements in order to apply for individual accreditation by the BABCP.

 Accordingly, MSc students will require ongoing supervision by a Cognitive and/or Behavioural Therapist who meets the BABCP criteria for Practitioner or Supervisor Accreditation.
-This supervision is in addition to any course level supervision.
 Client and supervision hours during that year can be obtained at work or across multiple work-based learning placements.
 If adequate supervision is not provided by the work-based learning placement, the student will need to obtain additional external supervision.

 Additional requirements regarding the accumulation of client and supervision hours for all students:

 • In order to count client-contact hours towards course requirements, students must be in the role of therapist/facilitator, not observer